 But that is not the end of the story.
 Our lawyers at the Emy A Cordano, Attorney At Law warn, however, that what you are going to read in a few seconds should not embolden you or encourage you to lie in court to be awarded a more favorable division of property or alimony settlement.

 In reality, Utah courts do not normally punish people who lie in divorce or family law proceedings, unless, of course, what the liar is lying about is too serious and/or puts his/her spouse at risk of criminal prosecution (for example, if he/she is lying about sexual or domestic abuse, domestic abuse, and other wrongful acts).

 While many Utah family courts may turn a blind eye to lying in a divorce proceeding, most courts opt to punish the liars with minor penalties.
 If your spouse is clearly lying in court and his/her lying could affect the outcome of your divorce, it is critical that you hire a Salt Lake City divorce attorney who would help you hold your dishonest spouse accountable for lying in a divorce proceeding.

 If you, on the other hand, believe that lying would help you strengthen your case, be warned that while lying in court might not necessarily result in punishment (such as a prison sentence or massive fine), getting caught would most likely weaken the credibility of your current divorce case and all subsequent family law cases that may arise between you and your spouse.

-If there is something particularly unpleasant about your divorce that might hurt your case (for example, cheating during marriage, domestic abuse, child abuse, alcohol or drug abuse, etc.), it is highly advised to speak to a lawyer who would help you come up with the best legal strategy in your particular case.
-Just because you engaged in extramarital affairs during marriage does not make you the loser in your divorce proceeding.
+If there is something particularly unpleasant about your divorce that might hurt your case (for example, cheating during the marriage, domestic abuse, child abuse, alcohol or drug abuse, etc.), it is highly advised to speak to a lawyer who would help you come up with the best legal strategy in your particular case.
+Just because you engaged in extramarital affairs during the marriage does not make you the loser in your divorce proceeding.